 At ECU, we have a duty of care to our students and our partners whom are allied to the health disciplines of our University.
-The process of you completing your pre-practicum preparation and providing your paperwork to the clinical placement coordinator, provides evidence of ECU discharging its duty of care to students, when we place students into health working environments for the purpose of learning and assessment.
+By completing your pre-practicum preparation and providing your documents, you help us to ensure safety for you and for others in the health working environments.

 We encourage you to read all information provided on this site about ECU's pre-practicum preparation for health disciplines.